-An Apple ID helps its user to access the services provided by Apple like iTunes, Apple Music and iCloud.
+An Apple ID helps its user to access the services provided by Apple like iTunes, Apple Music, and iCloud.
 It also helps you to keep your purchases intact on your personal devices when logged in with the same ID.
-By an Apple ID, you can keep track of your orders, gift cards, debit / credit cards, etc. It is basically a type of authentication method for all your Apple devices and contains your settings and personal information.
+By an Apple ID, you can keep track of your orders, gift cards, debit/credit cards, etc. It is basically a type of authentication method for all your Apple devices and contains your settings and personal information.
 Your Apple ID can get locked due to several reasons but it all boils down to one major reason, which is to keep your personal information safe.

-The user won’t be able to access any Apple services, if his/her Apple ID is disabled or locked.
-Generally when someone takes a lot of incorrect attempts to log into an Apple ID, Apple locks that ID automatically to prevent unauthorized use.
+The user won’t be able to access any Apple services if his/her Apple ID is disabled or locked.
+Generally, when someone takes a lot of incorrect attempts to log in to an Apple ID, Apple locks that ID automatically to prevent unauthorized use.
 In such a situation, the user is most likely to see a prompt like:

-Although, there are still ways to recover your Apple ID and it is quite simply done by verifying your true identity by the help of an account recovery service called iForgot.
-In some of such cases, the user might be asked to reset his/her account password.
+Although, there are still ways to recover your Apple ID and it is quite simply done by verifying your true identity with the help of an account recovery service called iforgot.
+In some such cases, the user might be asked to reset his/her account password.
 If you make too many unsuccessful attempts to unlock your Apple ID, then Apple might restrict you from attempts for even a full day.
 This basically targets to prevent the ability of hackers to perform a brute force attack on your account.

 How To Get Access To A Disabled Apple ID

-- Open your browser, type the link- iforgot.apple.com and press enter.
+- Open your browser, type the link- iforgot.apple.com, and press enter.
 You’ll see a page like this: